UK Benefit GuideHome | UK Benefit Guide |

-The Jobseekers must either satisfy the Contribution-based conditions or the means tested Income-based conditions for the benefit to be payable.
+The Jobseekers must either satisfy the Contribution-based conditions or the means tested Income-based conditions for the benefit along with the SDP included to be payable.

 The Jobseeker’s Allowance personal allowance is taxable.
 Any amounts payable above the personal rate are not taxable, e.g. Premiums for children.

 Jobseeker’s Allowance is paid to unemployed people or people who work under 16 hours and their earnings are low.

 Income Support can be paid instead to people who are in the following categories but only if they have the Severe Disability Premium: